nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-marketplace/delivering-a-customization-package-through-the-nuxeo-marketplace.md

 The purpose of the private channel is to enable Nuxeo Platform users who do some customization on the Platform to easily distribute their customization.
 Here are some examples of how this private channel can be helpful.

-For example, if you configure your Nuxeo instance with Nuxeo Studio as well as Nuxeo CLI for additional Java customization, you can create your Nuxeo Package and allow other people (e.g. a sysadmin) to install the whole project using a single package, instead of installing them separately.
+For example, if you configure your Nuxeo instance with Nuxeo Studio, or Nuxeo CLI for additional Java customization, you can create your Nuxeo Package and allow other people (e.g. a sysadmin) to install the whole project using a single package, instead of installing them separately.
 Once the private package is uploaded on Nuxeo Marketplace, the Application Definition screen in your Nuxeo Studio project lets you bundle them easily.

-Another example is if you create your own application on top of the Nuxeo Platform and distribute it to your own clients (who may add Studio configurations themselves), you can use this private channel to provide hot fixes of your base application.
+Another example is if you create your own application on top of the Nuxeo Platform and distribute it to your own clients (who may add Studio configurations themselves), you can use this private channel to provide hotfixes of your base application.

 ## Who Can Use the Private Marketplace Channel